garfix/nli-go/doc/manual/knowledge-engineer/quantification.md

 Handling this question with `find` amounts to picking up all blocks and then checking if there were two that were picked up.
 This is clearly nonsense. `do` goes through all blocks, and attempts to pick them up.
 As soon as the quantifier `2` matches, it stops.

 The difference between `find` and `do` is that `do` stops when it has enough, while `find` continues.
 Use `find` with interrogative relations and `do` with imperative relations.

+## Unquantified nouns

+Unquantified nouns are nouns that are not preceded by a determiner or quantifier.
+An example is

+    blocks

+We still use a quantifier in this situation, because it is easier to treat all NP's as quants.
+But the the quantifier is

+    none

+An example grammar rule is

+    { rule: np(E1) -> nbar(E1),                                            sense: quant(none, E1, sem(1)) }

+The system will find as much entities that match the scope as it can, and it always succeeds.

 ## Nested quants